What's it mean?

 The twin pillars of human nutrition—both globally and individually—are energy and balance.

-Somewhat amazingly, obesity and global undernourishment are two sides of the same coin.
+Somewhat amazingly, excess of body fat and global undernourishment are two sides of the same coin.
 The closer you get to eating actual sunlight, the more food there is to go around.
 Around the world, that is.
 A plant-based diet gets you, the human animal, closer to the dynamo that powers the biosphere, and just incidentally stops the explosive waste of caloric energy that keeps nearly a billion people in a state of daily caloric depletion.

 Our Clothes Don’t Fit Either